Theoretical Foundations of Conformal Prediction

 \paragraph{The i.i.d.\ setting.} In the setting of i.i.d.\ data, we can formalize our empirical observation that a fixed step size $\eta_t= \eta$ leads to fluctuating behavior while a decaying sequence $\eta_t$ offers more stability.
 In particular, consider a setting where $(X_t,Y_t)\iidsim P$ (for some distribution $P$), and where the score functions $s_t:\cX\times\cY\rightarrow[0,B]$ are trained online---that is, $s_t$ may depend on the earlier data, $(X_1,Y_1),\dots,(X_{t-1},Y_{t-1})$ (which includes the setting of applying split or full conformal prediction at each time $t$, as discussed earlier).
 For any function $s$, let $F_s$ denote the CDF of $s(X,Y)$, under $(X,Y)\sim P$.
 At each time $t$, this means that the probability of coverage for the next data point $(X_t,Y_t)$ is given by $F_{s_t}(q_t)$.
-We state the following result without proof: \begin{theorem} Under the assumptions and notation above, if $\eta_t= \eta$ for some $\eta>0$, we have
+We state the following result without proof: \begin{theorem}[Asymptotics of quantile tracking with fixed or decaying step sizes] Under the assumptions and notation above, if $\eta_t= \eta$ for some $\eta>0$, we have